arnold-c/CSDNoise/manuscript/manuscript.typ

 All simulations and analysis was completed in Julia version 1.10.5 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/CSDNoise").

 == Computing & Evaluating EWS
-Each set of null and emergent time series are aggregated by month and numerical estimates of the EWS metrics were then calculated on the aggregated time series, de-trended using backwards-facing moving averages with bandwidth $b = 52$ weeks (see supplement for weekly and bi-weekly aggregation results).
+Each set of null and emergent time series are aggregated by month and numerical estimates of the EWS metrics were then calculated on the aggregated time series, de-trended using backwards-facing moving averages with bandwidth $b = 52$ weeks.
 For example, the EWS metric, the mean, is given by the expectation:

 $$$